-Public Workshops/Meeting/Notices - FWC Boating and Waterways takes input from the public, and provides Public Notice of received and approved local boating restricted areas proposed.
+Public Workshops/Notices/Comment Opportunities - FWC Boating and Waterways takes input from the public, and provides public notice of received and approved local boating restricted areas proposed.

-State Boating Safety Restricted Area Rulemaking - The promulgation of Boating Safety Restricted Areas on the waters of the state for any purpose deemed necessary to ensure the safety of the public.
+State Boating Safety Restricted Area Rulemaking - The promulgation of Boating Safety Restricted Areas on the waters of the state for the purposes of public safety.

 Waterway Markers - The FWC is responsible for properly marking the boating restricted areas and manatee protection zones implemented under its authority.